 My first paying job out of college in the early 1990’s was working for a company that made COBOL compilers and runtimes.
 Even then the language was something of a relic and there were frequent predictions about its eventual demise.

 Thirty years have gone by and yet COBOL refuses to die.
-A recent CNN article notes that several states are actively seeker COBOL programmers to build and maintain antiquated systems used to handle unemployment claims.
+A recent CNN article notes that several states are actively seeking COBOL programmers to build and maintain antiquated systems used to handle unemployment claims.
 One alarmist headline elsewhere even reads “An old programming language is threatening global stability“.

 Part of the reason why it is still around is that there was so much code written with it.
 I recall some stats in the 1990’s that indicated that over half of all written source code lines in the world was in COBOL.
 That was an established base that was not going to go away overnight.